Code of Conduct for Reserve Bank Board Members

 Members must comply with their statutory obligations as directors of the Bank.
-The main sources of those obligations are the Commonwealth Authorities and Companies Act 1997 (CAC Act) and the Reserve Bank Act.
+The main sources of those obligations are the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and the Reserve Bank Act.

-Members' obligations under the CAC Act include, but are not limited to, obligations to exercise their powers and discharge their duties with care and diligence, and to act in good faith in the best interests of the Bank.
+Members' obligations under the PGPA Act include, but are not limited to, obligations to exercise their powers and discharge their duties with care and diligence, honestly, in good faith and for a proper purpose.
 Under the Reserve Bank Act, members are obliged at all times to maintain secrecy in relation to the affairs of the Board and the Bank, and not divulge any information they learn as a member, except as agreed by the Board or under compulsion or obligation by law.

-Under a class order made by the Treasurer in 2001, members must furnish a confidential statement of material personal interests to the Treasurer annually, and notify any substantial change since their previous annual statement.
-Compliance with this class order enables members to discuss and decide monetary and financial system stability policies, and matters relating to indemnities to members of the Reserve Bank Board and Payments System Board, notwithstanding a material personal interest in the outcome.
-The class order does not extend to other matters that may come before the Board.
+Under provisions of the Reserve Bank Act, members must furnish a confidential statement of material personal interests to the Treasurer annually and, during the year, notify any substantial change since their most recent annual statement.
+In order for members to discuss and decide monetary and financial system stability policies, notwithstanding a material personal interest in the outcome, they are obliged to comply with these provisions.

-Members must also declare to the other members of the Board any material personal interest they have in a matter relating to the affairs of the Board other than monetary and financial stability policies.
+Members must declare to the other members of the Board any material personal interest they have in a matter relating to the affairs of the Board other than monetary and financial stability policies.
 Members may give standing notice to other members outlining the nature and extent of a material personal interest.